ringmesh/RINGMesh/README.md

 Compiling RINGMesh
 ====================

-RINGMesh is a cross platform project tested under Window (64bits), Linux (64bits) and Mac OS (64bits).
+RINGMesh is a cross platform project tested under Windows, Linux and Mac OS.
-Please, follow the installation procedure described on the RINGMesh website: [ringmesh.org/try/installation/](http://ringmesh.org/try/installation/).
+Please follow the installation procedure described on the RINGMesh website: [ringmesh.org/try/installation/](http://ringmesh.org/try/installation/).

-Develop with RINGMesh
+Developing with RINGMesh
 =====================
-RingMesh is an open-source development platform.
+RINGMesh is an open-source development platform.
 Any contribution to RINGMesh is warmly welcome.
 However, if you want to use RINGMesh for a particular usage you may need to develop a plugin.
-An example the [RINGMesh plugin](https://github.com/ringmesh/RINGMeshPluginExample) structure is available on github.
+An example of a [RINGMesh plugin](https://github.com/ringmesh/RINGMeshPluginExample) structure is available on github.